 applying for financial aid

-To be eligible for financial aid, families must first complete an application for enrollment and be accepted to RPMS.
+To be eligible for financial aid, families must first complete an application for enrollment.

 As a reminder, you must reapply each year.
 To start the process, please click below: